 STP - IRTP has different eligibility criteria to the STPS model, including:

-Similar to the STPS stream, training posts are allocated through the New Post Process, which are typically administered annually by the Department of Health.
+Similar to the STPS stream, training posts are allocated through the Reserve List Process, which are typically administered annually by the Department of Health and Aged Care.

 The Training More Specialist Doctors in Tasmania measure (Tasmanian Project) provides funding to increase the number of doctors to become specialists in Tasmania.
 The Tasmanian Project aims to support approved specialty training to be undertaken and completed in Tasmania and support the training and retention of specialist doctors in the Tasmanian health system.